Chinese property portal gets pricey paint job

-HONG KONG, July 8 (Reuters Breakingviews) - China's answer to Zillow (ZG.O) is getting an expensive paint job.
-Less than two months after the unexpected death of its founder and controlling shareholder, online property portal Ke (BEKE.N) has agreed to buy Shengdu Home Renovation for up to 8 billion yuan ($1.2 billion) in cash and equity.
+HONG KONG (Reuters Breakingviews) - China's answer to Zillow is getting an expensive paint job.
+Less than two months after the unexpected death of its founder and controlling shareholder, online property portal Ke has agreed to buy here Shengdu Home Renovation for up to 8 billion yuan ($1.2 billion) in cash and equity.

 It’s a pricey attempt to build on diversification efforts.
-The Chinese market for sprucing up residences has been growing at about 8% on average over the past five years, according to a local trade group, attracting deep-pocketed investors including Alibaba (9988.HK).
+The Chinese market for sprucing up residences has been growing at about 8% on average over the past five years, according to a local trade group, attracting deep-pocketed investors including Alibaba.

 Capital Calls - More concise insights on global finance: